-A Repeating Section is a container used to group a set of fields that repeats as needed, allowing the user to add multiple instances of the section to the form.
+A Repeating Section is a container used to group a set of fields that repeats as needed, allowing people to add multiple instances of the section to the form.
 Repeating sections can also be converted to table fields when necessary.

 The “Item Label” is the title of each repeating section followed a number to indicate how many repeating sections the user has added.